Code-Institute-Submissions/hameederrawi-IFDM-Project/README.md

 when all required fileds are filled, the user can click the submit button to submit the form, when the submit button is clicked;

-The form will be validated before submission, if there is any errors, the user will presented with alert message explaining the nature
+The form will be validated before submission, if there is any errors, the user will be presented with alert message explaining the nature

-of the error, when all validation are passed, the form will submit, the form section will be replaced displaying a message
+of the error, when all validations are passed, the form will submit, the form section will be replaced displaying a message

 with the user first and last name, thanking them for their message and the team signature bellow the message.